Luis Alfaro

+Background

 His writing, both sole-authored and collaborative, is collected in numerous anthologies.
 In 1994 his spoken-word CD, Downtown was released.
 His short film Chicanismo was produced by the Public broadcasting Service and released in 1999.
-He also contributed to the 1995 film Pochonovela, a collaboration between the Cuban American performer Coco Fusco and the LA-based Chicano performance ensemble, Chicano Secret Service.
-This mock telenovela explores and sends up Chicano activism and assimilation in a sardonic exploration of working class barrio life.
+He contributed to the 1995 film Pochonovela, a collaboration between the Cuban American performer Coco Fusco and the LA-based Chicano performance ensemble, Chicano Secret Service.
+The mock telenovela explores and sends up Chicano activism and assimilation in a sardonic exploration of working class barrio life.

 In 2010, his play Oedipus El Rey, a Chicano retelling of Oedipus Rex, had its world premiere at the Magic Theatre in San Francisco.
 Oedipus El Rey had its Texas regional premiere at Dallas Theater Center from January 16-March 2, 2014 under the direction of Kevin Moriarty.
-The play received a production at San Diego Repertory Theatre from March 10–29, 2015 under the direction of Sam Woodhouse.
+The play was at San Diego Repertory Theatre from March 10–29, 2015 under the direction of Sam Woodhouse.
 Oedipus El Rey received its New York premiere at The Public Theater in collaboration with The Sol Project and Jacob Padrón in 2017.
 The play was produced at The Public Theater's Shiva Theater from October 3-November 19 under the direction of Chay Yew and was scheduled to run in 2018.
 The New York cast featured Juan Castano, Sandra Delgado, Julio Monge, Joel Perez, Brian Quijada, Reza Salazar, and Juan Francisco Villa.